 How to restore insulin balance

-Talk to your healthcare provider about being tested if you think you may be at risk
+Talk to your healthcare provider about being tested if you think you may be at risk for insulin resistance.

 How to use food and lifestyle to offset insulin resistance